Form Data and Multipart

 print(r.json()["form"]) # {"user": "alice", "token": "abc 123"}

 When data= is a dict, the binding url-encodes it and sets the Content-Type for you.
-Pass data= a string or bytes and it ships them as-is, with whatever Content-Type you put in headers.
+A string or bytes value gets shipped as-is with whatever Content-Type you put in headers.

 const { Session } = require("httpcloak");